Corliansa/vps/README.md

 1. Clone this repo
    `git clone https://github.com/corliansa/vps`
 1. Point your domain name to your shard vps
-1. Run `setup.sh <YOUR_DOMAIN>` in the clone directory to replace current domain and server name configuration with your own domain and setup docker, folders, and tailscale config.
+1. Run `setup.sh <YOUR_DOMAIN>` in the clone directory to setup docker, folders, and tailscale config.
 You need to authenticate tailscale with your account in this step.
-1. Point the http path env variables in `docker-compose.yml` to your coolify traefik webhook
 1. Run your docker compose `docker compose up`.
 Use -d flag to run docker compose in detached mode

 ## Services